• Skip to primary navigation

 Then it's quickly sautéed in olive oil until golden.

-The signature lemon-butter sauce adds delightful citrus flavor and a silky texture.
+The signature lemon-butter sauce adds pleasant citrus flavor and a silky texture.

 Plus, capers give it a tangy, salty element.
 This is what makes piccata so special.